 <ANDROID_SDK_ROOT>/extras/google/usb_driver.
 Try running a few basic adb commands now and check whether your Android device responds to them.

 If you're developing on a 64-bit Linux machine, you must install the following dependencies in order to run 32-bit executables like

 adb, which allows Qt Creator to find devices to deploy to:

 sudo apt-get install libstdc++6:i386 libgcc1:i386 zlib1g:i386 libncurses5:i386

-To run the emulator, the following dependencies are also necessary:
+To run the Android emulator, the following dependencies are also necessary:

 sudo apt-get install libsdl1.2debian:i386

-Now you can test your development setup by running the examples that came with the Qt 5 installation.
-You can browse these examples in Qt Creator Welcome mode.
-Use the
+Now you can test your development setup by running the examples shipped with the Qt installation.
+For more information, see Qt for Android Examples.

-To develop a simple application from scratch, see Creating a Mobile Application.
+To develop a simple application from scratch, see Qt Creator: Creating a Mobile Application.